Facelift

 A facelift involves repositioning the multiple deeper layers of the lower half of the face and neck to restore the facial shape and definition combined with a gentle tightening of the skin.
 Restoration of the neck is normally performed at the same time to provide a unified look to the lower half of the face.

 In addition, a facelift is not meant to treat all areas of the face.
 The nose, for example, is altered with a different procedure called rhinoplasty.
 Similarly, the eyes and forehead are best served with procedures designed specifically for them.
 Dr. Richards evaluates your face as if it is divided in thirds (upper eyelids and above are the top third, lower lids and cheeks are the middle third, and the corner of the mouth through the neck are the bottom).
 Facelift is mostly only beneficial for the bottom third.
 The middle section requires a cheek lift and often lasering to smooth the lower eyelids.
-The upper-third issues are addressed with a browlift and/or blepharoplasty for aesthetic rejuvenation.
+The upper-third issues can be addressed with a browlift and/or blepharoplasty for aesthetic rejuvenation.
 Prospective facelift patients should contact our facial surgery expert, Dr. Richards, about combining some of these plastic surgery procedures.

 There are also a number of fears about scarring, an “operated” look, and the risks involved with facelift surgery.
-While any surgical procedure entails risks, a facelift is generally considered to be a safe procedure.
-In terms of aesthetic complications, new techniques have made it easier to limit and hide scars and to produce natural-looking results.
+While any surgical procedure entails risks, a facelift is generally considered to be a safe procedure in the hands of a qualified provider.

 Who Are Good Candidates for Facelift Surgery?

-Male CandidateFemale CandidateGood Candidates:Men and Women typically between forty-five and seventy-five.
+Male CandidateGood Candidates: Men and Women typically between forty-five and seventy-five.Female Candidate

 What Are the Potential Risks of Facelift Surgery?